conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 In these cases, conda-forge does not remove packages from Anaconda.org.
 Instead, it marks them with the `broken` label, which has a special meaning: packages labeled as such will be removed from the repodata via automated patches.
+This action is reversible and doesn't change the direct URL of the artifact, which can always be downloaded from e.g. a lockfile.

 The main repository handling this is `conda-forge/admin-requests`, which features different Github Actions workflows running every 15 minutes.